Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Introduction

 Concurrently, the past decade has witnessed the development of the theory of mean field games (MFGs), introduced by Lasry and Lions~\cite{MR2295621}, and Caines, Huang and Malhame~\cite{MR2346927}.
 MFGs provide a framework to study games with a very large number of anonymous players interacting in a symmetric manner.
 The theory has been extensively investigated.
 While the classical concept of MFG focuses on the notion of Nash equilibrium, it can also be relevant to consider the notions of social optimum, which gives rise to so-called mean field control (MFC) problems.
 We refer to~\cite{MR3134900,carmona2018probabilisticI-II} for more background on this topic.

 In the past few years, the question of learning solutions to MFGs and MFC problems using model-free RL methods has gained momentum.
 Various methods in different settings have been proposed in the literature; see~\cite{lauriere2022learning} for a survey.
 With the exception of~\cite{Andrea20}, which is the basis of the present paper, these methods focus on solving one of the two types of problems, MFG or MFC.
 On the one hand, to learn MFGs solutions, two classical families of methods are those relying on strict contraction and fixed point iterations (e.g., \cite{guo2019learning,cui2021approximately,anahtarci2023q} with tabular Q-learning or deep RL), and those relying on monotonicity and the structure of the game (e.g., \cite{elie2020convergence,perrin2020continuousfp,lauriere2022learning} using fictitious play and tabular or deep RL).
 Two-timescale analysis to learn MFG solutions has been used in \cite{mguni2018decentralised,SubramanianMahajan-2018-RLstatioMFG}.
-On the other hand, learning solutions to MFC can be amounts to solving an MDP in which the state is the mean field.
-This leads to value-based RL methods such as Q-learning \cite{CarmonaLauriereTan-2019-MQFRL,gu2020meanQ}.
-Other methods include policy gradient~\cite{CarmonaLauriereTan-2019-LQMFRL} or model-based RL methods~\cite{pasztor2021efficientmodelbased}.
+On the other hand, learning solutions to MFC amounts to solving an MDP in which the state is the mean field.
+This type of problems has been called mean field Markov decision processes and has been studied e.g. in~\cite{carmona2023model,motte2022mean,gu2021meanQ,motte2023quantitative}.
+This leads to value-based RL methods such as Q-learning \cite{carmona2023model,gu2021meanQ}.
+Other methods include policy gradient~\cite{CarmonaLauriereTan-2019-LQMFRL}, actor-critic methods~\cite{frikha2023actor} or model-based RL methods~\cite{pasztor2021efficientmodelbased}.

 Recently, \cite{Andrea20} proposed a common RL algorithm to solve MFGs and MFCs using a single algorithm by adjusting the learning rates.
 The algorithm iteratively updates an estimation of the population distribution and an estimation of the representative player's value function.
 Depending on the rates at which these updates are done, the same algorithm can converge to the MFG solution or the MFC solution.
 At a high level, the method combines the classical Q-learning updates~\cite{watkins1989learning} with updates of the mean field using a two-timescale scheme.
-A three-timescale extension has been proposed in~\cite{Andrea22} to learn the solutions of mean field control games (MFCG), which can be interpreted as competitive games between large collaborating groups and the solution as a Nash equilibrium between a large number of such groups.